luke-titley/usd-rs/README.md

 Perhaps in the future, it might be possible to port a subset of build_usd.py to our build.rs and so remove the python dependency.

+# The method
+I'm using cpp crate for these bindings instead of cbindgen.
+At the time I tried out cbindgen (16/9/2020) it was unable to parse USD without panicking.
+On top of that, cbindgen produces a sys level crate which you use as a foundation for an ergonomic/safe hand written api.
+The cpp crate allows you to write your safe api directly on top of the cpp library, and so far it's been a good experience.